OpenBW/BWAPI4J/README.md

 #### Generating the build scripts

+You can use the `OpenBWAPI4JBridge_Windows.bat` or `OpenBWAPI4JBridge_Linux.sh` file to automatically generate the build scripts or follow the below steps to generate them yourself.

 From the root **BWAPI4J/** directory, copy and paste the following into a terminal:
 ````
 cd BWAPI4JBridge/BWAPI4JBridge/ && \